abrahammathews2000/search4cyberplanet/README.md

 >bezier.py - This contains functions called by other python programs to generate bezier shapes

 >LC_list_generator.py - This function creates a folder generatedData and contains the function generate_lc_dict(rad,edgy,noEdges,noVariety).
 Saves the bezier shape as jpg and  corresponding light curve as an array

+>LC_list_generator_2.py - Run this file to save the bezier shapes and its corresponding light curve.
+This file calls the function generate_lc_dict from LC_list_generator.py.
+This code can be used to test any changes made in LC_list_generator.py